koenschauwaert/wizzeye/README.md

 5. Configure a reverse proxy to forward HTTPS requests to `http://127.0.0.1:9000` (or whatever you specified in the `config.toml`).
    Special handling may be required for the `/ws` path that serves a WebSocket connection.
-If using nginx, an example configuration is found in [`server/config`](server/config/nginx.conf).
+For nginx, an example configuration is available in [`server/config`](server/config/nginx.conf).
 6. You should also have a STUN and TURN infrastructure to facilitate the peer-to-peer video communication.
 You can either install it yourself (e.g., with [coturn][]) or use a hosted infrastructure.
-In either case, you will have to setup the Wizzeye Android app to use your infrastructure.
+In both cases, you will have to setup the Wizzeye Android app to use your infrastructure.
 7. Enjoy!